RobHarrand/robharrand.github.io/index.md

   - [Where is Xception Looking?
 Grad-CAM via R](https://www.kaggle.com/tentotheminus9/where-is-xception-looking-grad-cam-via-r): A notebook that uses **Grad-CAM** to show what parts of an images a deep learning model is using for it's decision making process
   - [Linear Regression from scratch (Gradient Descent)](https://www.kaggle.com/tentotheminus9/linear-regression-from-scratch-gradient-descent): A fun notebook that creates an animation of **gradient descent** in action!
   - [Central Limit Theorem Animation](https://www.kaggle.com/tentotheminus9/central-limit-theorem-animation): Another fun notebook, showing the **central limit theorem** in action

+#### Other

+  - [Leeds Cycling Dashboard](https://datamillnorth.org/products/leeds-cycling-dashboard/): A Shiny app showing cycling incidents in the Leeds area using open-data
+  - [Leeds Public Health Dashboard](https://datamillnorth.org/products/leeds-public-health-dashboard/): A Shiny app showing mortality and disease rates in the Leeds area using open-data
+  - [Live pig transports across Europe in 2013](https://robharrand.shinyapps.io/stoplivetransport_shiny/?_ga=2.60254445.112467894.1592949660-730778905.1592949660): A Shiny app for the 'Stop Live Transport' charity campaign
+  - [Visualizing Factory Farms for The Humane League's 88% campaign](https://robharrand.shinyapps.io/HumaneLeague/?_ga=2.60254445.112467894.1592949660-730778905.1592949660): A Shiny app for a Humane League charity campaign

 ### Work projects